-Darkness and Death
+281 - Darkness and Death

-October 8 - Nº 281 Matthew 27:45-56; Mark 15:33-41; Luke 23:44-49; John 19:25-37
+OCTOBER 8 - Nº 281 Matthew 27:45-56; Mark 15:33-41; Luke 23:44-49; John 19:25-37

 Do you understand the physical and spiritual agony that Jesus went through on the cross?
 Can you comprehend how much he loves us to have endured all this?